 - Tomato (technically a fruit, but very low in net carbs)

 Consuming these on a regular basis will help you have a well-balanced diet that is not lacking in essential vitamins and minerals, and will also help with regular bowel movements while keeping your carb intake low.

 You can use them to make salads and side dishes, and they’ll also help you feel fuller for longer which is good for weight loss.
 So, get your spinach in!

 You can also increase your daily fiber intake by taking these best keto fiber supplements.

 #5.
 Drink a Cup of Hot (Warm) Coffee or Tea (or even water) on An Empty Stomach

-If you have been constipated for a couple of days and are starting to experience unpleasant side effects, such as bloating, drinking something mildly diuretic, such as coffee or tea on empty stomach, can help a lot.
+If you have been constipated for a couple of days and are starting to experience unpleasant side effects, such as bloating, then drinking something mildly diuretic, such as coffee or tea on an empty stomach, can help a lot.

 Moreover, drinking a hot (warm) liquid induces mild contractions in your intestines, so if you’re not a fan of coffee or tea, you can just drink some hot water.